 The actual cost of assets in various scenarios are:

 |Sl.
 No.||Asset Classification||Actual Cost of Assets|

-Unabsorbed depreciation can be carried forward for indefinite period and can be set off against any other income (other than salary).
-The unabsorbed depreciation can be carried forward even if the business related to such depreciation have been dis-continued.
+Unabsorbed depreciation can be carried forward for an indefinite period and can be set off against any other income (other than salary).
+The unabsorbed depreciation can be carried forward even if the business related to such depreciation has been discontinued.